Skip to main content

 Demand

-Demand for individual bonds remains a bright spot.
-Higher yields have fueled strong demand from separately managed account programs and direct purchases, causing short-term ratios to decline.
+Higher yields continue to fuel strong demand from separately managed account programs and direct purchases, causing short-term ratios to remain anchored.

 Defaults